 As a member of the school’s leadership and instructional focus teams, Franklin participates in weekly data-driven sessions with teachers of all content areas concerning student progress, celebrations and interventions, and often writes and revises school curriculum.
 Recently becoming sophomore class dean, Franklin helps determine student pathways at the end of the year, tracks their needs and arranges teacher recommendations.
 She also played a critical role in launching the high school’s new International Baccalaureate Middle Years Programme (MYP), in conjunction with its partner middle school, to support academic and personal growth for students in the sixth through tenth grades.

 Franklin has a knack for teaching others how to teach well.
 She leads professional development sessions for government teachers throughout Knox County and mentors new teachers.
-Beyond academics, Franklin is visible around campus, supporting students’ extracurricular activities especially as the prom adviser and cheerleading coach.
+Beyond academics, Franklin is visible around campus, supporting students’ extracurricular activities especially as the prom adviser.

 Franklin is a graduate of the University of Tennessee, Knoxville.
 She earned a Bachelor of Arts in political science with minors in history and secondary education in 2010, and a Master of Science in teacher education (secondary teaching) in 2011.